 The Somme

 The battalion was ordered from Ypres to take part in a major offensive already underway along the Somme River in France.
-Vern recalled the strenuous effort required of the battalion to move to their new forward position starting 7 September.
-On the eleventh it had repositioned along the Albert - Bapaume Road to Pozieres to relieve the 5th CMR.
-That evening it left Pozieres and came under gas attack.
+Vern recalled the strenuous effort required of the battalion to move to their new forward position starting 7th September.
+On the 11th it had repositioned along the Albert - Bapaume Road to Pozieres to relieve the 5CMR.
+That evening, the 4CMR left Pozieres and came under a gas attack.

-"We had taken Mouquet Farm and were going down to support the 22nd, the Van Doos.
-They were to attack Courcelette.
+"We had taken a place called Mouquet Farm and were going down to support the 22nd Regiment, the Van Doos.
+They were to attack a place called Courcelette.
 We went to support them along the Pozieres Road.
-But in going down the road to their position - we were pretty tired, sluggish - all of a sudden we heard shouts of laughter.
+But in going down the road overnight to their position - we were pretty tired, sluggish - all of a sudden we heard shouts of laughter.
 We didn't know what it was.
-We came to life and got down a little way along the road and we heard this noise - "chip, chip, chip" of a tank.
+We came to life and got down a little way along the road and we heard this noise - 'chip, chip, chip' of a tank.
 We didn't know of the existence of a tank at that time.
 Never heard of it.
-This was [one of] the first tank[s] that went into action, the "Crème de Menthe.""
+This was [one of] the first tank[s] that went into action... they called it the Crème de Menthe."

 The following day, Vern and his men watched this and other tanks go into action for the first time.

-For the next two weeks, the battalion was in and out of the line three times before finally relieving the 2nd CMR on the night of September 30th.
-By 2am, 1st October, they occupied their new forward position and given a new objective: the well-positioned and well-defended Regina Trench behind a ridge called Ancre Heights.
-The Trench was later labeled 'the ditch of evil memory.'
+For the next two weeks, the battalion was in and out of the line three times before finally relieving the 2CMR on the night of 30th September.
+By 2am, 1st October, they occupied their new forward position and were given a new objective: the well-positioned and well-defended Regina Trench, behind a ridge called Ancre Heights.
+The Trench was later labeled "the ditch of evil memory."

 Regina Trench

 Vern remembered moving his platoon forward a short distance protected by the natural lay of the land.
-After his men had grouped together, he said 'Come on boys,' left cover and stepped into the field of fire.
+After his men had grouped together, he said "Come on boys," left cover and stepped into the field of fire.
 He was struck down immediately.
 A bullet had hit him in the head.

-Vern's wounding was not reported until the next day, 2nd October, possibly due to the chaos of the failed attack or the possibility that he laid on the battlefield overnight.
-One week later, on the eighth, he was judged unfit for front line service and was 'struck off strength' with the battalion.
-Years later, Vern remarked that troops were often asked to accomplish tasks and suffered terrible consequences.
-'Of the 240 men in my company when I joined, only 60 or so entered this battle [Regina Trench], and only 15 survived the attack without injury.'
+Years later, Vern remarked that troops were often asked to accomplish impossible tasks and suffered terrible consequences.
+"Of the 240 men in my company when I joined, only 60 or so entered this battle [Regina Trench], and only 15 survived the attack without injury."

 After The Battle